 Perimenopause

-Peri-menopause is the 2-12 years before menopause, and is a time of great transition.
-It is often referred to as second puberty, due to fluctuating levels of hormones that result in a range of different symptoms.
+Perimenopause is the 2–12 years before menopause and is a time of significant transition.
+It is often referred to as a second puberty due to fluctuating hormone levels that can result in a wide range of symptoms.

 • Hot flushes